- 1 15 Ways to get your fitness mojo back fast

 Fresh air in the morning will lift your mood up and it will remain the whole day long.
 So always try to wake up early in the morning it helps to get your mojo back.
-You can buy any fitness equipment to get some more assistance in your workouts.
+You can buy any fitness equipment like elliptical trainer, treadmill, or rowing machine to get some more assistance in your workouts.

 Sunlight is essential to produce vitamin D in your body.
 Vitamin D is essential for your health.
 Vitamin D is not just a vitamin rather its a steroid hormone and it helps with proper digestion, food absorption, sugar utilization and maintaining insulin balance.

 So Sunlight and vitamins are the keys to maintain your energy levels and helps to keep your fitness mojo.
 You should go out in sunlight for at least 30 minutes every day without any sunscreen or sunglasses.